ryan-moeller/kernel-nbd-client/README.md

 * Established connections are handed off to the kernel, allowing reroot onto the network-backed devices.
 * Supports using multiple connections to the NBD server to parallelize commands.
+* Supports structured replies with an option to force simple replies.
 * Supports optional TLS encryption using ktls(4).
 * Zero copies are performed for writes where possible.
 Work is needed to support cxgbe(4) TCP-offload module DDP for zero-copy reads.